Filling in the eTA form

 Step 3: General information traveller

-Aside from information from the passport of the traveller, the eTA form also asks for the marital state of the traveller, if they possess a second nationality, or if the traveller possesses a visa or a work/study permit for Canada.
+Aside from the traveller's passport information, the eTA form also asks about the traveller's marital status, if they possess a second nationality, or if the traveller possesses a visa or a work/study permit for Canada.

 Step 4: Employer information

-Next, the profession of the traveller needs to be selected (or the profession in the list that most resembles it).
+Next, the traveller's profession needs to be selected (or the profession in the list that most resembles it).
 The name and location of the employer also need to be filled in on the form.
 Finally, the traveller is asked in what year they began working for this employer.
 Is this traveller currently unemployed?
-You can also fill in that you are a housemother, housefather, student, pensioned, or unemployed.
+You can also fill in that you are a housemother, housefather, student, retired, or unemployed.

 Step 5: Background questions